-Before the game, the referee shall instruct the timekeeper as to his or her duties.
-The referee shall arrange with the timekeeper an understandable series of signals covering timeouts (including television timeouts), substitutions, termination of playing periods and out of bounds.
+- 6.3.2 Before the game, the referee shall instruct the timekeeper who is subject to the referee's jurisdiction, as to his or her duties.
+The referee shall arrange with the timekeeper an understandable series of signals covering timeouts (including television timeouts), substitutions, termination of playing periods and out of bounds. - 6.3.3 The timekeeper shall control the timing device and keep track of playing time.

-The timekeeper shall control the timing device.
-In the event that the official timing device malfunctions or there is no electronically controlled scoreboard clock visible to both benches and spectators, the referee on the field shall become the timekeeper.
+Note: In the event that the official timing device malfunctions or there is no electronically controlled scoreboard clock visible to both benches and spectators, the referee on the field shall become the timekeeper.